 Our jurisdiction is proprietary.
-The jurisdiction of Campus Safety and Security includes any properties owned, leased, or rented by North Greenville University, including the Tigerville Campus in Tigerville,South Carolina, and the Tim Brashier Campus in Greer, South Carolina.
-Private roads and parking lots belonging to the university are also included in the jurisdiction of Campus Safety and Security.
+The jurisdiction of Campus Safety and Security includes any properties owned, leased, or rented by North Greenville University, including the Tigerville Campus in Tigerville, South Carolina, the Tim Brashier Campus in Greer, South Carolina and the Impact 360 Campus in Pine Mountain, Georgia.
+Private roads and parking lotsbelonging to the university are also included in the jurisdiction of Campus Safety and Security.